I Accuse (1941 film): Plot

-Hanna, a beautiful and talented young pianist, is diagnosed with late stage multiple sclerosis.
-Unable to pursue her career as a concert pianist, losing all her motor functions, and in constant agonizing pain, she begs her doctors to end her life.
-Hanna's husband Thomas, a successful doctor himself, reluctantly gives her a fatal overdose of barbiturates and is charged with murder.
+Hanna, a talented young pianist, is diagnosed with late stage multiple sclerosis.
+Unable to continue her career, losing all her motor functions, and in constant agonizing pain, she asks her doctors to end her life.
+Hanna's husband Thomas, a doctor, reluctantly gives her a fatal overdose of barbiturates and is charged with murder.
 During an extended trial scene, arguments are put forth for and against euthanasia, heavily favoring the position that prolonging a disabled person’s life is sometimes contrary to nature, and that death is a patient's right as well as a doctor's moral duty.
-In the closing scene, Thomas lashes out at the judge and prosecutor, telling them they have no right to condemn him when they weren't the ones forced to helplessly watch a loved one suffer in pain.
+In the closing scene, Thomas lashes out at the judge and prosecutor, telling them they have no right to condemn him when they were not the ones forced to helplessly watch a loved one suffer in pain.
 He accuses the lawmakers of cruelty for failing to prevent patients' suffering through necessary euthanasia.